History of Musical Film

 Busby Berkeley built a reputation as dance director for several Broadway shows and early sound films.
 But he reshaped his career and the future of musical cinema when he staged the dance sequences for the Warner Brothers backstage saga Forty-Second Street (1933).
 Packed with the kind of gritty urban atmosphere and hip, contemporary dialogue that was a hallmark of most Warner Bros. films in the 1930s, this surprise hit established several show business musical plot clichés

 The score had a total of four songs by composer Harry Warren and lyricist Al Dubin, but "You're Getting to Be a Habit With Me," "Young and Healthy," "Shuffle Off to Buffalo" and the catchy title tune all became hits.
-Delighted audiences packed theatres nationwide, and 42nd Street (produced for $400,000) earned millions in its initial release.
+Delighted audiences packed theatres nationwide, and 42nd Street, produced for approximately $400,000, earned $2.3 million in its initial release.

 Although 42nd Street was directed by screen veteran Lloyd Bacon, Warner Brothers realized that it was Berkeley's new approach to camera work and choreography that had set the film apart.
 The studio immediately put Berkeley to work directing a series of lavish musicals combining backstage show biz romances with spectacular dance ensemble too large for any Broadway theater.
 Berkeley perfected the still-embryonic technique of synchronizing a filmed image to a previously recorded musical soundtrack.
 Since microphones were not needed during the filming of musical sequences, cameras no longer had to be imprisoned in sound-proof booths during production numbers.
 For the first time since the introduction of synchronized sound, fluid camera motion and intricate editing were possible.
 Berkeley would make his name and revolutionize screen musicals by exploiting these possibilities.